| I. An Overview of Certification.The certification process is designed to assure the public that a certified

 given the status of “Diplomate” and are certified as specialists.
 A similar

 process is followed for specialists who want to become subspecialists.
+II.
+Time Limits on CertificationCertification is an indication that the specialists has completed an approved

 medical education program and an evaluation, including an examination designed